 7. Cut the Bricks for the Second Row

-Continue this upwards until you have enough rows to be high enough.
+Continue this upwards until you have enough as many rows as you need.

 8. Topping the Wall

 At the top, you will want to investigate brick wall topping methods.
-You may wish to tile it, or it could be that you want to use further mortar for a basic secure roof to the wall.
+You may wish to tile it, or it could be that you want to use more mortar to secure the roof to the wall.

 One option would be to incorporate a soldier course, using vertical bricks to create a different texture for the top of the wall.
 You can also use this at the lintel of windows or doors to highlight them.

-Or, you could have a section where you have rotated bricks to point out from the wall in either direction.
-This creates a small “roof” for the wall and creates a different pattern for the wall viewer.
+Or, you could have a section where you rotate the bricks to point out from the wall in either direction.
+This creates a small “roof” for the wall and a different pattern.

 During the wall-building process, you have several more options to customize your wall.
-Each one allows you to create a wall of a different design.
+Let’s take a look at some of them.

-You could aim to create a double-brick wall by alternating each brick so it runs straight through the wall, building two bricks thick.
-This is not only appealing to the eyes but makes a stronger brick wall as it straddles a larger footprint.
+You could create a double-brick wall by alternating each brick so that it runs straight through the wall, building two bricks thick.
+This is not only appealing to the eye but also makes a stronger brick wall, as it straddles a larger footprint.

-Without pillars, a brick wall that is long enough will not be able to hold itself up unless you build it in a crinkle crankle style.
-By adding a pillar, you produce a support structure in the form of a small, wide square wall.
-You can also top these pillars with specialist bricks that produce a pleasing cap to the structure.
+Without pillars, a brick wall that is quite long will not be able to hold itself up unless you build it in a crinkle crankle style.
+By adding a pillar, you provide a support structure in the form of a small, wide square wall.
+You can also top these pillars with specialist bricks that produce a visually pleasing cap to the structure.

-Remember that you can make use of differently-colored tiles to customize a brick wall.
-Using slate tiles, for example, you can create a dark veneer to an otherwise red-brick frontage.
+Remember that you can use differently-colored tiles to customize a brick wall.
+Using slate tiles, for example, can add a dark veneer to an otherwise red-brick frontage.
 Or in a bathroom, using ceramic tiles can create a smooth effect that is easy to clean.

 What Else Do I Need to Know?

-We can offer you everything you need to get started on a DIY project, so do not be afraid to ask us if you have any questions.
-If you want to talk to us about what we can offer you, you need only ask.
-So pick up the phone today and get started on the project of your dreams.
+We offer everything you need to get started on a DIY project, so do not hesitate to ask us if you have any questions.
+If you want to talk to us about what we offer, you need only ask.
+So pick up the phone today and get started on the project of your dreams!